flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

     }
 ```

-Note that the above block `existingVolumes` is valid to be under the
+Note that the above block `volumes` is valid to be under the
 MiniCluster->containers section too.
 Either MiniCluster containers OR service
 containers can have existingVolumes of any type.